atomicframeworks/dotfiles/README.md

 ####Alias modules (safe to delete)
-All dotfiles in the .-aliases directory are automatically aliased for editing.
+All dotfiles in the .-/.-aliases directory are automatically aliased for editing.
 If a new dotfile is added to the .-aliases directory it will automatically be loaded and aliased similarly to the following already included files.
 <table>
     <tr>
         <th>